Skip to content

 What area should I stay in?

-There are a lot of different areas to live in around the University.
 When looking for a flat, think about how close to campus you need to be.
 Do you want to wake up next to your lecture theatre or would you mind living a bit further out?
-If it’s important for you to live near your main campus, then there are lots of accommodation options around, but there is more competition for these flats.
+If it’s important for you to live near your main campus, then there are accommodation options around.
+Be aware though that competition for these flats can be very high and securing these properties will be more challenging.

 Bear in mind that Glasgow is a city, so whichever area you decide to move to will have good and bad sides.
 It’s probably more useful to be looking out for a well-lit street that is near public transport, than one with a ‘good’ postcode.